ess-dmsc/ad-kafka-interface/m-epics-ADPluginKafka/ADPluginKafka_README.md

 * **Improvements to error handling** There are several types of connection, buffer full and data transmission error that this plugin will not handle gracefully.
 * **More PV:s** These are required for more fine grained control of the Kafka producer as well as for improvement in error handling.
 * **Performance tests** It is likely that performance of the plugin could be improved.
 To determine if this is the case, performance tests and profiling of the code is required.
-* **Modify db-template** The existing PV:s needs to be modified in order to be slightly more useful.
+* **Modify db-template** The existing PV:s could be modified in order to be slightly more useful.
 * **Kafka producer parameters** Kafka producer settings such as memory buffers, timeouts and so on needs to be adjusted for optimal performance.
 * **More extensive unit tests** It is possible to do more extensive unit testing.